PJSalter/data-extraction-for-the-peoples-newsroom-of-TBIJ/README.md

 # 🔖 data-extraction-for-the-peoples-newsroom-of-TBIJ 📚

-# ✨ The bureau of Investigative journalist 👩‍💼🎤📖
+# ✨ The bureau of Investigative Journalist 👩‍💼🎤📖

 📊 The take-home challenge for the People’s Newsroom team at The Bureau of Investigative Journalism (TBIJ) is to combine datasets and produce at least one interesting finding! 📉